kev0960/ModooCode/md/inst/cmpss.md

 Compilers and assemblers may implement the following two-operand pseudo-ops in addition to the three-operand `CMPSS` instruction, for processors with "CPUID.1H:ECX.AVX =0".
 See Table 3-8.
 Compiler should treat reserved Imm8 values as illegal syntax.:

 ###                                                 Table 3-8.
 Pseudo-Op and CMPSS Implementation

 The greater-than relations that the processor does not implement require more than one instruction to emulate in software and therefore should not be implemented as pseudo-ops.
 (For these, the programmer should reverse the operands of the corresponding less than relations and use move instructions to ensure that the mask is moved to the correct destination register and that the source operand is left intact.)

 Processors with "CPUID.1H:ECX.AVX =1" implement the full complement of 32 predicates shown in Table 3-7, soft-ware emulation is no longer needed.
 Compilers and assemblers may implement the following three-operand pseudo-ops in addition to the four-operand VCMPSS instruction.
 See Table 3-9, where the notations of reg1 reg2, and reg3 represent either XMM registers or YMM registers.
 Compiler should treat reserved Imm8 values as illegal syntax.
 Alternately, intrinsics can map the pseudo-ops to pre-defined constants to support a simpler intrinsic inter-face.
-Compilers and assemblers may implement three-operand pseudo-ops for EVEX encoded VCMPSS instructions in a similar fashion by extending the syntax listed in Table3-9.:
+Compilers and assemblers may implement three-operand pseudo-ops for EVEX encoded VCMPSS instructions in a similar fashion by extending the syntax listed in Table 3-9.: